gregtatcam/imaplet-lwt/README.md

 This is a prototype of IMAP server.

 To get started
-- install imaplet via opam: opam install imaplet
+- install imaplet via opam: opam install imaplet, or build it from source
-- configure authentication in "users" file.
-  The file can be found in ~/.opam/xxxx/share/imaplet/users or /usr/local/share/imaplet/users if installed manually.
-There is one line per configured user, for instance imaplet:{PLAIN}imaplet:501:::/Users/imaplet
-Where 'imaplet' is the user name, {PLAIN} is the supported authentication, 'imaplet' is the password, 501 is the user id (you can get with 'id' command on MAC X), /Users/imaplet is user's home directory.
-- configure run-time parameters in imaplet.cf (same dir as above).
+- if built from source then run: 'sudo make install'
+- run 'sudo imaplet_configure'.
+This will help you to set up configuration settings to run imaplet server for the first time.
+You can also update configuration settings in imaplet.cf file.
 The important parameters to set:
-- irmin_path: path for the git repository, default is /var/mail/accounts/%user/repo
+- irmin_path: path for the git repository, default is /var/mail/accounts/%user%/repo, where %user% will be replaced with the actual user name
-- user_cert_path: path for the user's certificate, default is /var/mail/accounts/%user/cert
+- user_cert_path: path for the user's certificate, default is /var/mail/accounts/%user%/cert, where %user% will be replaced with the actual user name
 - addr: interface that IMAP server accepts connections on, default is 0.0.0.0
 - port: port to listen on, normally 993 for SSL and 143 for plain, default is 993
 - ssl: set to true to support ssl, default is true